viquta/habit_replacer_tracker/README.md

 > **📋 Self-Contained Setup**: This application requires **Windows** with SQL Server Express.
 All dependencies and setup steps are provided below - no external configuration files or additional downloads needed beyond what's specified.

 > **⚠️ Platform Note**: Not compatible with macOS or Linux natively (though could potentially work with Docker SQL Server).
+Honestly, in future versions I'm considering Postgres or MariaDB.
+The SQL Server is usually a headache, but this time around, it worked brilliantly.

 ### Prerequisites